Scientist and author, Beth is also a keen home cook. She enjoys trying new recipes.

 The video below shows another boozy rich fruit cake recipe; this one originates from Barbados.
 The celebrity chef Delia Smith says the smell of the alcohol-soaked fruit used in the cake reminds her of Christmas and family holidays.

 Fig Sherry and Almond Christmas Cake

-Here’s an alternative recipe for an alcoholic fruitcake that I found in the November 2019 Waitrose magazine.
-(This is a British food supermarket so the quantities are in grams and oven temperatures are in Celsius.)
+Here's an alternative recipe for a holiday fruitcake that was created by the Waitrose and John Lewis Partnership team; a quality British grocery chain.
+Unusually it uses figs alongside traditional vine fruits.
+The quantities are given in grams and the oven temperatures are in Celsius.
 This cake serves 16 people.

 - 1 large orange, zest and juice